aura-reality/i-wreck/README.md

 Detect known 2D images in the user's environment, and use their positions to place AR content.

+## Setup

+Put the opencv framework at Frameworks/opencv2.framework

 ## Overview

 Many AR experiences can be enhanced by using known features of the user's environment to trigger the appearance of virtual content.
 For example, a museum app might show a virtual curator when the user points their device at a painting, or a board game might place virtual pieces when the player points their device at a game board.
 In iOS 11.3 and later, you can add such features to your AR experience by enabling image recognition in ARKit: Your app provides known 2D images, and ARKit tells you when and where those images are detected during an AR session.